PedroLourencodev/union-hospitality-portal-app/README.md

+> ⚠️ This project is still under active development and not yet 100% complete.

 📱 Sinthoresmar Union App

 Official mobile and web application developed for the **Sinthoresmar Union**, built with **Flutter**, **Firebase**, and **Supabase**.